peng-hui/ASE21-MdPerfFuzz-Artifact/README.md

 ### De-duplicate bug reports

-Construct edge-hit-count vectors for each reported bug in the output directory of the fuzzing stage and use the cosine similarity algorithm to de-duplicate them.
+Construct an edge-hit-count vector for each reported bug in the output directory of the fuzzing stage and use the cosine similarity algorithm to de-duplicate them.

 ```sh
 cd src/